-HRHA is required, as part of the Capital Fund Program, to develop an overall needs assessment of modernization, restoration, and revitalization.
+The Hampton Redevelopment and Housing Authority (HRHA) is required, as part of the Capital Fund Program, to develop an overall needs assessment of modernization, restoration, and revitalization.
 This on-going evaluation is projected over a five-year period and updated annually.
 In addition, the HRHA is required to carry out a general survey of each development listing major work categories to be addressed to ensure the long-term viability of the project.
 In this survey, only physical improvement items of a capital nature are considered.
 Additional information regarding modernization for these units is included in the HRHA's Public Housing Agency Plan.

-Actions taken to encourage public housing residents to become more involved in management and participate in homeownership

-HRHA administers the Section 8 Housing Choice Voucher Homeownership Program.
-The mission of HRHA's service programs is to "present opportunities to residents of Authority-owned housing and other program participants to maintain/achieve self-sufficiency and independence".
-HRHA provides linkages to education, training and employment through partnerships with local service providers.
-Elderly and disabled residents have access to on-site staff to facilitate their referral to appropriate services
+Actions taken to encourage public housing residents to become more involved in management and participate in homeownership other program participants to maintain/achieve self-sufficiency and independence".
+The Authority provides linkages to education, training and employment through partnerships with local service providers.
+Elderly and disabled residents have access to on-site staff to facilitate their referral to appropriate services.